idaholab/moose/modules/contact/doc/content/source/userobjects/PenaltyWeightedGapUserObject.md

 An augmented Lagrange (AL) approach can be used to enforce the contact constraints to a user-prescribed tolerance.
 That tolerance parameter is the normal gap distance (distance to exact enforcement if in contact) for normal contact.
-The AL approach solves the original MOOSE problem taking the necessary nonlinear iterations and updates "fixed" Lagrange multipliers in an outer loop.
+The AL approach solves the original MOOSE problem, in which contact is enforced using a pure penalty approach, taking the necessary nonlinear iterations and updates "fixed" Lagrange multipliers in an outer loop.
 This process repeats until the contact-related tolerances are met.
 The "fixed" Lagrange multipliers represent accumulated normal tractions over the AL iterations (see [!citep](wriggers2006computational)),